 Leak Testing of Compressed Air Piping

-The leak testing requirement applies to new construction of compressed air system and to additions and alterations of over 50 adjoining feet in length.
+The leak testing requirement applies to new construction of compressed air systems and to additions and alterations of over 50 adjoining feet in length.
 Any adjoining lengths greater than 50 feet would be tested for leaks according to a pressure test and any shorter lengths can be tested using a leak-detection fluid.
 Both of these methods are already codified for natural gas systems in the California Plumbing Code.
-This would ensure that leaks are not present at installation, codifying best practices and mitigating leaks in inaccessible header and distribution piping before plants or new end uses are operational.
-Compliance would be confirmed by the submission of an installation certificate by the installing contractor and perhaps confirmed by pressure gauge observation by the building inspector, similar to how gas piping installations are verified.
+This would ensure that leaks are not present at installation, codify best practices, and mitigate leaks in inaccessible header and distribution piping before plants or new end uses are operational.
+Compliance would be confirmed by the submission of an installation certificate by the installing contractor and confirmed by pressure gauge observation by the building inspector, similar to current natural gas piping verification.

 Clean-up of Existing Language

 Several clean-up measures that do not impact stringency are recommended.
 Removal of the term “online” from the existing language is necessary to streamline compliance, reduce confusion, and facilitate downstream programs.
 The use of “online” to designate which compressors are back-up is not an industry standard term, nor is it evident in any given plant whether a compressor should be considered “online.”
 This change would help mitigate confusion generated by the existing language as reported by stakeholders.